rm3l/rhdh-must-gather/README.md

 ### Tips and Best Practices

-- **Application instrumentation**: For reliable heap dump collection, instrument your Backstage application with `heapdump` module or signal handlers (see Prerequisites above)
+- **Application instrumentation**: For reliable heap dump collection, instrument your Backstage application (see Prerequisites above)
 - **Large files**: Heap dumps can be 100MB-1GB+.
 Ensure sufficient disk space and bandwidth for analysis.
 - **Privacy**: Heap dumps may contain sensitive data from memory.
 Handle them securely and apply sanitization if sharing.
 - **Timing**: Collect heap dumps when memory usage is high or after OOM events for best results.